Is Hydroelectric Power renewable? Our complete guide

 Tidal and Offshore Hydropower

-One of the more modern hydropower innovations is ‘tidal power’ or ‘offshore hydropower’.
+One of the more modern hydropower innovations is ‘tidal energy’ or ‘offshore hydropower’.
 This involves harnessing the power of the changing tides of the sea to generate energy to turn into electricity.
 Tidal power turbines are often placed in shallow waters off the coast and as the tides flow in and out, the water flowing back and forth passes through large turbines, powering a generator.
 Since the tide changes multiple times a day in a reliable cycle, it is a consistent and sustainable source of energy generation.

 Currently tidal and offshore hydropower projects in the UK are few and far between as it is a new and somewhat unproven technology.
-However, there are numerous plans for tidal power projects in the UK, which could potentially increase Britain’s overall hydropower generation massively in the future.
+However, there are numerous plans for tidal energy projects in the UK, which could potentially increase Britain’s overall hydropower generation massively in the future.

 In fact, Britain is leading the way with the world’s first ‘tidal lagoon’ project planned for construction off the coast of Wales in the next few years.
 The ‘Swansea Bay Tidal Lagoon’ project could potentially generate enough power for 155,000 homes and similar projects could also be established elsewhere along the UK’s coastline.